suit-wg/information-model/draft-ietf-suit-information-model.md

 ### REQ.USE.IMG.SELECT: Select Image by Destination {#req-use-img-select}

-The manifest serialisation MUST provide a mechanism to list multiple equivalent payloads by Execute-In-Place Installation Address, including the payload digest and, optionally, payload URIs.
+The manifest format MUST provide a mechanism to list multiple equivalent payloads by Execute-In-Place Installation Address, including the payload digest and, optionally, payload URIs.

 Satisfies: [USER_STORY.IMG.SELECT](#user-story-img-select)